DananjayaSenevirathne/Workzup.com.lk/README.md

 # workzup
-Workzup – A web application built with React, Node.js, and MongoDB
+Workzup.com.lk – A Landing page built with HTML, Css, and JavaScript